This peanut butter chickpea curry takes less than 20 minutes to make! Quicker than ordering a take away!

 The peanut butter in this curry is what really makes this curry special.
 It provides a deep, rich flavour that works in harmony with all the other flavours!

-Turmeric contains a compound called curcumin, which gives turmeric its golden colour, but is also what makes turmeric health promoting.
+- Turmeric – One of the most hyped spices at the moment, and I’m sure some of you have probably heard of golden milk, in which turmeric is the main ingredient.
+Turmeric contains a compound called curcumin, which gives turmeric its golden colour.
 Curcumin has been shown to have loads of health benefits, such as being be anti-inflammatory, as well as having anti-oxidative properties, protecting your cell from damage!
-Also, turmeric may also prevent cancer, as well as it may fight depression!
-So there you have a good few good reasons to incorporate turmeric in your diet!

 WATCH HOW TO MAKE PEANUT BUTTER CHICKPEA CURRY